Boeing docks crew capsule to space station in test do-over

 Boeing’s first Starliner test flight in 2019 was plagued by software errors that cut the mission short and could have doomed the spacecraft.
 Those were corrected, but when the new capsule awaited liftoff last summer, corroded valves halted the countdown.
 More repairs followed, as Boeing chalked up nearly $600 million in do-over costs.

 Once Starliner was within 10 miles (15 kilometers) of the space station, Boeing flight controllers in Houston could see the space station through the capsule's cameras.
 “We're waving.
-Can you see us?” joked station astronaut Bob Hines.
+Can you see us?” joked Hines.

+There was only silence from Starliner.
+The commander's seat was occupied once again by the mannequin dubbed Rosie the Rocketeer, a space-age version of World War II's Rosie the Riveter.

 The space station’s seven astronauts will unload groceries and gear from Starliner and pack it up with experiments.
 Unlike SpaceX’s Dragon capsule that splashes down off the Florida coast, Starliner will aim for a landing in New Mexico next Wednesday.